soulwing/pinject/README.md

 http.RestClientBean.password=s3kr3t
 ```

-Note how we can just prepend the property names for the `RestClientBean`
+Note how we can just prepend the subpackage name to the property names for the
-with the subpackage name.
+`RestClientBean` object.

 ### Overriding Properties during Test Execution